PnS2018/pns2018.github.com/session_05.md

 This script demonstrates how to localize the Lenna image in the above example.
 The idea is that by using these keypoints, one can calculate a perspective transformation by using `findHomography` API.
-The script is adopted from the [OpenCV tutorial](https://docs.opencv.org/3.4.1/d1/de0/tutorial_py_feature_homography.html)
+The script is adopted from the [OpenCV tutorial](https://docs.opencv.org/3.4.1/d1/de0/tutorial_py_feature_homography.html).
+Note that you might need to modify if you are running this on the Raspberry Pi.

 ## Face Detection